6vv9/6vv9.github.io/_posts/2025-07-30-google-cybersecurity-v2-my-journey-and-learnings.md

 5. Post Incident Activity - Documenting and reporting to organizational leadership and applying lessons learned.
 6. Coordination - Reporting and sharing throughout the response process.

-> Incident Response Lifecycle frameworks allow for organizations to develop standardized >incident response approach so that they are managed in an effective and consistent way.
+> Incident Response Lifecycle frameworks allow for organizations to develop standardized incident response approaches so that they are managed in an effective and consistent way.

 NIST Incident Response Lifecycle Framework Substeps: